johandebock/quadropolis_solver/README.md

 I highly recommend using [PyPy](https://pypy.org) to run the script, it should be about a factor 4 faster than regular python.

 To get started simply run `pypy quadropolis_solver.py`.
-By default the script will generate solutions of atleast 108 VP that use 5 of the Public Services expansion tiles.
+By default the script will generate solutions of atleast 108 VP that use 5 random tiles of the Public Services expansion.
 When a solution has been found it is printed out like this:
 ```
 [['U', '_', 'U', 'O', 'F'],
  ['M', 'P', 'O', 'U', 'O'],